 Over the last 50 years, journal-conducted peer review has become the foundation of how scientific work is evaluated and validated.
 With an interest in fairness and transparency, mounting concerns about rigor and reproducibility, and opportunities provided by the internet, we feel that the time is ripe to discuss how peer review might be advanced.

-Therefore, ASAPbio, HHMI, and Wellcome are pleased to announce a meeting on “Transparency, Recognition, and Innovation in Peer Review in the Life Sciences” on Feb.
-7-9, 2018 at the Howard Hughes Medical Institute in Chevy Chase, Maryland.
-Due to limited space at the meeting, in-person participation is by invitation only, but all members of the community can join us via live stream.
+Therefore, ASAPbio, Howard Hughes Medical Institute (HHMI), and Wellcome are pleased to announce a meeting on “Transparency, Recognition, and Innovation in Peer Review in the Life Sciences” on February 7-9, 2018 at HHMI headquarters in Chevy Chase, Maryland.
+Due to limited space at the meeting, in-person participation is by invitation only, but all members of the community can join us via live stream on February 7 and 8.

 This meeting will convene thought-leaders from the scientific community, publishers, technology developers, and funding agencies to discuss topics including: